 If your work is more about typing, you can get an ergonomic or mechanical keyboard to lessen the risk of repetitive strain injury (RSI).
 Likewise, a second or third screen can assist you in remaining productive when doing multiple tasks and using various applications, which most software developers do regularly.

 Typically, as humans, we desire connection and a sense of belonging to a particular community.
-And this is particularly noticeable in remote teams where individuals seldom get a chance to chat or have some quality time with their colleagues.
+This is particularly noticeable in remote teams where individuals seldom get a chance to chat or have some quality time with their colleagues.

 So, if you’re an employee and want to improve your productivity, take note of pausing notifications in your business messaging app when you need to focus on your task or set a notification schedule depending on your daily work plan.
 You can also go further and mute specific channels or DMs and only check them during breaks or outside your working hours.